 “When I left IBM, I left because God called me to preach.
 It was conversations with Hank and lots of prayer that helped me understand that the Foundation is where God needed me to be at that time in my life,” Savage said.
 “Hank was a person of remarkable intelligence and immense power.
 He created changes for the good in our state and the church, and he did it with so much humility.
 What drove him was that he was a Christian.”

-The Rev. Keith E. Lawder, GUMF president/CEO since July 2016, first met Huckaby in 2008 while they were serving on the GUMF board.
+The Rev. Keith E. Lawder, GUMF president/CEO from July 2016 until his retirement on June 30, 2021, first met Huckaby in 2008 while they were serving on the GUMF board.

 “Hank was a friend, a mentor, a leader, and a visionary.
 He served the people of Georgia with integrity and passion.
 He served GUMF as a trustee and supporter,” Lawder said.
 “I will miss his friendship, his guidance, and his wit.
 Yet I also know he was greeted in heaven with the words, “Well done thou good and faithful servant.”

 The Georgia United Methodist Foundation family is grateful for Huckaby’s impact and the opportunity to serve in ministry together.
 We ask that you please keep his wife, Amy, their children, and grandchildren in your prayers.